orff1989/Ex3OOP/README.md

 that represent the number of changes (add node, add edge, remove node or remove edge) in the graph.

 ## GraphAlgo class - implenents GraphAlgoInterface
-his class implement GraphAlgoInterface abstract class that represents an interface of a graph.\
+This class implement GraphAlgoInterface abstract class that represents an interface of a graph.\
 Each GraphAlgo contain a DiGraph on which the algorithm works on.